durbank/durbank.github.io/cv/resume-short.md

 ### Leadership

 `2016–2021`
-**Snow Water and Ice Research Lab Manager**
+**Snow Water and Ice Research Lab Manager: University of Utah**

-- Responsible for the procurement, maintenance, and use of lab equipment, including training other lab members
+- Responsible for the procurement, maintenance, training, and use of lab equipment
 - Decreased lab procurement costs by 20+% during lab start up
 - Streamlined and standardized lab operating procedures, resulting in greatly increased productivity, throughput, and accuracy

-`2020`
-**Research Mentor**

-- Primary research mentor for an Master's of Science for Secondary School Teachers graduate student
-- Guided student to successful completion and defense of research investigating Greenland snow accumulation in recent decades
+- Primary research advisor for one Master's student, resulting in successful completion and defense of research (December 2020)
 - Demonstrated the ability to methodically divide large projects into manageable short-term goals to be accomplished by others

-`2013-2019`
-**Course Instructor**
+`2017–2019`
+**Course Instructor: University of Utah**

-- Instructor of record for the graduate-level course, Cryospheric Data Analysis
+- Instructor of record for graduate-level course (Cryospheric Data Analysis: Fall 2019)
-- Developed and taught a module on Gaussian processes for a graduate level statistics course
+- Developed and taught module on Gaussian processes for graduate level statistics course
+- Exceptional organizational skills and attention to detail demonstrated through methodical instruction in advanced topics

+`2013–2015`
+**Graduate Teaching Assistant: Brigham Young University**

 - Helped teach courses in a variety of topics (advanced statistics, resource geology, geochemistry, scientific communication)
+- Helped redesign and update courses, including courses for field camp and introductory ArcGIS
-- Proven ability to convey complex topics in approachable and intuitive formats to diverse audiences
+- Proven ability to effectively communicate complex, technical issues to non-expert audiences

 ## Honors and Awards